rockdaboot/wget2/docs/wget2.md

 ### `-F`, `--force-html`

   When input is read from a file, force it to be treated as an HTML file.
-This enables you to retrieve relative links from existing HTML files on your local disk, by adding "<base href="url">" to HTML, or using the `--base` command-line option.
+This enables you to retrieve relative links from existing HTML files on your local disk, by adding `<base href="url">` to HTML, or using the `--base` command-line option.

 ### `--force-css`